kessler/pluggage/readme.md

 **Packages as plugins**

-A low level package designed to ease the creation of pluggable code.
+A very slim framework for building pluggable code.

 `Pluggage` is a combination of `plugin` and `package`, but it also sounds a lot like `luggage`